-When a new generation of antidepressants arrived in the late 1980s, they offered a new and more refined way to treat various psychiatric conditions like depression, anxiety attacks, and personality disorders.
+When a new generation of antidepressants arrived in the late 1980s, they offered a more refined way to treat various psychiatric conditions like depression, anxiety attacks, and personality disorders.
 Prozac was first introduced in 1988, and Paxil arrived in 1992.
-Later, Zoloft, Lexapro and Celexa were also released into the market.
+Later, Zoloft, Lexapro, and Celexa were also released into the market.
 For the past decade, selective serotonin reuptake inhibitors, or SSRIs, have become the most prescribed class of drugs in the United States.

 However, over time, concern has grown over a possible link between SSRIs and childhood suicide risk.
-This led the U.S. Food and Drug Administration to issue a safety alert in 2004 regarding the use of these medications in children.
+This led the Food and Drug Administration to issue a safety alert in 2004 regarding the use of these medications in children.
 Two years later, an expanded warning included young adults up to age 24 as well.